American College of Physicians: Internal Medicine — Doctors for Adults ®

 PA training gives hospitalists helping hands and new teaching opportunities

-The Mayo Clinic in Phoenix, Ariz., has developed a unique fellowship program for physician assistants.
+The Mayo Clinic in Phoenix, Ariz., has developed a fellowship program for physician assistants.

 Iatrogenica